trabucayre/redpitaya/README.md

 your env (it's possible to add <code>export BR2_EXTERNAL=/somewhere/redpitaya</code> in *.bashrc*).

-Now, in buildroot directory you can use
+Now, in buildroot directory:

+You can use for 14-bit Redpitaya
 ```bash
 make redpitaya_defconfig
 ```
-for redpitaya 14 bits
-or
+or for 16-bit Redpitaya
 ```bash
 make redpitaya16_defconfig
 ```
-for redpitaya 16 bits
-or
+or for real time extension of Linux for the 14-bit Redpitaya
 ```bash
 make redpitaya_xenomai_defconfig
 ```